PanosEconomou/notes/Analysis/Distributions.md

 ![killing-vector-field](_Distributions.assets/killing-vector-field.svg)

-We can see how we could quotient the manifold by equivalence classes of the integral curves and obtain something nice looking like $\mathbb R $ along the fibers.
+We can see how we could quotient the manifold by equivalence classes of the integral curves and obtain something nice looking like $\mathbb R $​ along the fibers.
 This is one of the nicest trvializations we can do in order to define local Fourier transform on Riemannian manifolds.

+We can take this a step further though.
+In every neighborhood we can find local coordinate vector fields